mhowlett/NanomsgRPC/README.md

    systems where you have more than one RPC interface - An exception will be thrown if you attempt to call a command intended for one interface (component) using a connection you also might have open to a different one.
+4. There is no support for async calls.

 On the server side, the command AddNumbers might be implemented as follows: